-Buying a stock shouldn't be a random guess at whether a company can make money or sell more widgets or sugar water.
+Buying a stock shouldn't come from a random guess at whether a company can make money or sell more widgets or sugar water.
 Owning a stock is owning a piece of a business.
-Unless you're gambling with penny stocks, the financial health of the business behind the stock you own is important.
+Unless you're gambling with penny stocks, the financial health of the business behind the stock you own is vital to your investing.

-A stock's current ratio is the relationship between the liabilities a business owes and the assets it can use to meet those liabilities.
-In other words, measures the relationship between the company's debt and its assets.
+The current ratio is the relationship between the liabilities a business owes and the assets it can use to meet those liabilities.
+In other words, it measures the relationship between the company's debt and its assets.

-To calculate a business's current ratio, divide current assets by current liabilities.
-If Canadian National Lemonade Company has two million dollars worth of assets (cash, lemons and sugar in inventory, and accounts receivable) and one million dollars worth of liabilities (a temporary loan from your Uncle Mike and a bill from a Florida orchard for the lemons), ratio of assets to liabilities is two to one: two million dollars divided by one million dollars.
+To calculate a business's current ratio, divide its current assets by its current liabilities.
+If Canadian National Lemonade Company has two million dollars worth of assets (cash, lemons and sugar in inventory, and accounts receivable) and one million dollars worth of liabilities (a temporary loan from your Uncle Mike and a bill from a Florida orchard for the lemons), the ratio of assets to liabilities is two to one: two million dollars divided by one million dollars.
+This gives a current ratio of 2.
+Remember that number.

 What Does the Current Ratio Measure?

-For example, if all of the current liabilities came due right now—if everyone who's given your business a short term loan came to your doorstep right now and demanded a payout—could your business survive?
-(This may sound like a worst-case scenario, but you'd be surprised.
-It happens sometime.)
-The higher the current ratio, the better shape the business is in to weather these short-term liabilities.
+For example, if all of the current liabilities came due right now—if everyone who's given your business a short term loan demanded a payout—could your business survive?
+(This may sound like a worst-case scenario, but it happens.)
+The higher the current ratio, the better shape the business is in to weather these storms.
 With a current ratio of 1, you have just enough assets to meet your liabilities.
 You've broken even.
 You won't have any spare cash left over, but you won't end up in awful debt.
-A low current ratio means potential trouble.
+Anything less than 1 means potential trouble.

 The current ratio doesn't measure long-term obligations.
 If your business borrowed ten million dollars to build a new lemonade factory but you financed that over thirty years, that debt doesn't get counted in the current ratio.
 (You still have to pay the mortgage every year, but you don't need $10,000,000 on hand right now today to do so.)
-Your business will remain solvent with regard to the factory loan as long as you can service the debt every month: as long as you make your interest payments.
+Your business will remain solvent with regard to the factory loan as long as you can service the debt by making your monthly payments.

 Similarly, the current ratio concerns itself with all measurable assets, even if you couldn't necessarily sell them at a moment's notice.
 You may have heard of the quick ratio which measures the relationship of liabilities to liquid assets; that's the subject of a different article, but it represents the real "What if there were a fire sale and the business had to pay off its debts right now?"

-A good current ratio is at least 1.
-Your business hasn't taken on more short-term obligations than it can afford if everything went wrong tomorrow.
-An ideal current ratio might approach 2; that's the sign of a very healthy company.
+A healthy current ratio means that the business could pay off all of its short-term obligations if it had to and still have assets left over to run the business.
+At the minimum, a good current ratio is 1; it could pay its current liabilities with cash on hand and other liquid assets.
+An ideal current ratio is higher than 1, even getting close to 2.
 While having even more cash on hand is generally better, a business will find diminishing returns from hoarding assets.
 A business with that much spare cash floating around should pay dividends or buy back stock or otherwise invest it somehow, lest it attract activist investors.

 The current ratio doesn't measure a business's cash flow.
 If you have a low current ratio at the moment but your business brings in a lot of money, your ratio may fluctuate wildly.
-Similarly if you have to write down accounts receivable, your ratio can decrease.
+Similarly if you have to write down accounts receivable—if you can't actually collect everything you're owed—your ratio can decrease.

 Rather than assuming that healthy businesses all have current ratios of 2 or higher, it's important to compare the current ratio of companies within the same industry, because they face similar business conditions.
-An insurance company may have a much higher current ratio than a grocery store (one carries inventory and turns it over often and the other tries to minimize unanticipated payouts).
+An insurance company may have a much higher current ratio than a grocery store (one carries inventory and turns it over often and the other tries to minimize unanticipated payouts but occasionally has to make huge payouts).
+The nature of the business and its industry determines how you should think about its normal cash flow and its ability to manage emergencies.

 How to Use the Current Ratio to Analyze Stocks

-The best way to use the ratio is as a guidepoint.
+Use this measurement as a guide.
 Why is the current ratio what it is?
 Is that in line with similar companies?
 Is it in line with historical trends?
 Is the ratio artificially high because one company has more inventory than another?
 Because another company is taking on more short-term financing?
 Has the current ratio changed suddenly?
 Is that change positive or negative?
+If something stands out, why?

 A strong business is worth owning, and a business with a strong current ratio has strengths worth understanding.